MIT-LCP/mimic-website/content/en/docs/IV/federated/_index.md

 ---
-title: MIMIC-Fed documentation
+title: MIMIC-Fed
-linktitle: MIMIC-Fed
+linktitle: Federated (Beta)
 weight: 50

 cascade:
 - type: "docs"
   _target:
     path: "/**"

+description: >
+  MIMIC-Fed is a large federated COVID-rich ICU database comprising deidentified health-related data from Beth Israel Deaconess Medical Center (BIDMC) and Northwestern Memorial Health Center (NMHC) from 2020 to 2022.
 ---
 MIMIC-Fed is a large federated COVID-rich ICU database comprising deidentified health-related data from Beth Israel Deaconess Medical Center (BIDMC) and Northwestern Memorial Health Center (NMHC) from 2020 to 2022, capturing the evolving distribution shifts in data over this critical time period.
 The federated database adopts a similar data structure as MIMIC-IV v2.2.